Moondragon: Origin

 Heather Douglas was born in Los Angeles, California, daughter of Arthur and Yvette Steckley Douglas.
 When Heather was still a girl, her father was driving her and her mother through the desert when they accidentally happened to see the spaceship of Thanos land; the space villain did not want any witnesses, so he destroyed their car.
 Heather was thrown clear and survived, but her parents were killed.
-(She would later discover that her father's soul was bound into a new body, becoming Drax the Destroyer.)
+She would later discover that her father's soul was bound into a new body, becoming Drax the Destroyer.
 She was found by Thanos' father, Mentor, who took her to his home world, Titan, to be raised by the monks of Shao-Lom.

 From the monks, Heather develops her body to its full potential, becoming a formidable martial artist.
-They teach Heather various scientific disciplines such as chemistry and genetic engineering; but most significantly, they help Heather tap into her latent psionic powers, present within all humans.
-Heather is able to develop her mental powers far beyond even those of her teachers, so much so that she eventually mentally contacts a powerful entity called the Dragon of the Moon.
+They teach Heather scientific disciplines such as chemistry and genetic engineering; but most significantly, they help Heather tap into the latent psionic powers present within all humans.
+Heather is able to develop her mental powers far beyond those of her teachers, so much so that she eventually mentally contacts a powerful entity called the Dragon of the Moon.
 The Dragon immediately tries to corrupt and take her over, but she fights back, driving the Dragon away.
 This fills her with pride and an overwhelming sense of superiority.
 To commemorate her victory, she takes the name Moondragon.
-Unknown to Heather, the Dragon subtly continues to influence her on a subconscious level.
+Unknown to Heather, the Dragon continues to influence her on a subconscious level.

 Heather's choice of the name Moondragon causes an uproar amongst the monks of Shao-Lom, so much so that Mentor has to confront her on the matter.
 After the confrontation, Moondragon is approached by Runner, one of the Elders of the Universe.
 Runner takes Moondragon on a tour of the universe, showing her its fantastic sights and wonders.
 Runner eventually takes Moondragon to the surface of a sun.
 He informs her that the sun would go nova in several years.
 Moondragon points out to Runner that the sun harbored an inhabited planet and that they should warn the inhabitants.
 Runner regretfully responds that, when he chose the path of freedom, he lost the option to interfere with others' destinies.
 Moondragon argues, "What good is freedom?" when it only leads to death.
 When Runner fails to answer her satisfactorily, she requests to be brought back home.

 Sometime later, Thanos attacks Titan, destroying the monastery and the Shao-Lom monks.
 Moondragon escapes in her spaceship and flees to Earth.